goodrouter/goodrouter-ts/readme.markdown

  - [x] have support for parent / child routes
  - [x] not do the actual navigation!
  - [x] be framework agnostic
+ - [x] have setup and teardown hooks for easy subscription management

 ## Route lifecycle

 Route lifecycle

 ### setup

 parent → child

 ### render